-Throw in the option of getting a shuttle to the start pointing point in Mount-Laurier and a daily luggage transfer and you’ve got one winner of a bike ride.
+Throw in the option of getting a shuttle to the starting point in Mount-Laurier and a daily luggage transfer and Le Petit Train du Nord is one winner of a bike ride.
 Plus it’s easy to get to with the start/finish point in the vibrant town of Saint-Jérôme just an hour’s drive from Montreal.

 History of Le Petit Train du Nord

 Named in honour of a train that ran for decades between Saint-Jérôme and Mont-Laurier, Le P’tit Train Du Nord ceased service in November, 1981.
 It wasn’t until 1996 that the P’tit Train du Nord got a new lease on life.

 Tracks were ripped up, former railway station houses were transformed into museums and cafés and the old railway bed converted to a trail that is now used by cyclists, hikers and rollerbladers when its snow free and in winter by cross-country skiers and snowmobilers, though they never share the same section of trail.

 Called the longest linear park in Canada, Le P’tit Train Du Nord is covered in asphalt in the northern section and packed dirt and crushed stone in the southern section.

 I was amazed that seemingly every bump and crack in the asphalt was circled in orange paint so you could avoid them and enjoy a smooth ride.
 While you don’t need a mountain bike I found our rental bike – a hybrid to be a great choice.
 Cyclists on skinny tires seemed to do fine too.